paulocilasjr/Tutorial_Galaxy-Ludwig/tutorials/galaxy-ludwig/tutorial.md

 Using the MNIST image dataset of handwritten digits as input, we will build an image recognition model with the Galaxy-Ludwig tool.
 The goal is to classify the digit handwritten in each image.

 To accomplish this, three steps are needed: (i) upload Ludwig files and image files to Galaxy (ii) setting up and running the Ludwig experiment function on Galaxy, and (iii) evaluate the image classification model.
-As a bonus step, we'll also explore (iv) improving the model's classificationperformance (Figure 1).
+As a bonus step, we'll also explore (iv) improving the model's classification performance (Figure 1).

 ![schema of the whole process of training model and test.](../../images/model_schema.png "create and run image classifier model")
 Figure 1 - Overview of the steps process to obtain the handwritten classification model and testing it.